hnewbold/Projects/README.md

 ## Featured Projects

 ### 1) Custom Knowledge Base AI Chatbot Using GPT-3 Deployed on Streamlit (08/19/2024)
 This project leverages a GPT-based Large Language Model (LLM) from OpenAI to create a chatbot that can process text from a knowledge base built using a collection of custom PDF documents.
-The chatbot then uses generative AI to provide accurate answers to user queries based on this knowledge base
+The chatbot then uses generative AI to provide accurate answers to user queries based on this knowledge base.

 <img src="AI Chatbot.jpg" alt="ANN" width="150" height="150">